pratapsingh1729/pratapsingh1729.github.io/resume.md

 ## Interests
 -   *Radio* -- DJ for The Jazz Spectrum on [WHRB](https://whrb.org)
--   *Flying* -- UK Private Pilots License in Aug 2017, currently have 86.5 flying hours
+-   *Flying* -- hold a European EASA Private Pilots License, currently have 92 flying hours
 -   *Clarinet* -- ABRSM Grade 8 with Distinction, member of Harvard Band and Wind Ensemble
 -   *Piano* -- ABRSM Grade 7